arqtrad/archlit/article.md

 as a Portuguese-language architectural press emerges during the Belle Époque.
-This context has made the rise of architectural theory in these two nations virtually invisible to a historiography still mostly concerned with the study of strictly disciplinary texts[^1].
+This context has made the rise of architectural theory in these two nations virtually invisible to a historiography still mostly concerned with the study of strictly disciplinary texts.[^1]

 Beginning in the age of liberal monarchies in both countries, around the mid-1830s, Romanticist writers are involved with the theoretical formulation of a concept of national identity to which aesthetic experience is central.
-This concept increasingly encompasses the various artistic disciplines and, more importantly, that gives an ever greater role and prestige to popular forms of expression.
-Novel ways of theorizing architecture come about from this process, which evidences specific ways of conceiving geographic and professional hierarchies.

-As ethnographic aims and methods begin to invest the domain of literary nation-building, in the 1860s and 70s, the Romanticist landscape of architectural theory gives way to an uneasy coexistence of popular traditions and learned interpretations.
-The resulting traditionalist discourses have been based on a stark differentiation between popular and high culture, privileging rural housing types after the example of ethnographers, who sought the roots of national literature in the folk poetry in remote communities.
-The virtual unity of the Portuguese language prompts architectural theorists into the twentieth century to seek likewise a single stem-type from which to extract either the forms or the spirit of a new tradition.

-Whereas the notion of a unitary architectural stem has been long discredited, it leaves behind an imaginary landscape of regional traditions and singular landmarks ([@Fig:map]).
-A cartography of this landscape can trace some of the source material collected during the nineteenth-century nation-building efforts, and in this way shed light onto the theoretical constructs that shaped this collection.
-By envisioning this virtual cartography, I seek to show how architects and architectural critics in Portugal and Brazil appropriate the goals and perspectives of literary historians even before the rise of traditionalist architectural styles.
-I argue the conflation of diverse regional traditions into unitary images of national architecture is evidence not of the "failure" of a retrospectively construed concept of authenticity, but a way to make sense of a new apparatus of architectural criticism.

-The cartography of nineteenth-century architectural theory derived from literary history and criticism is divided into four sections arranged in roughly chronological order, with significant overlap among them.
-The first maps the rise of architectural theory as a literary genre, within the ranks of Romanticist writers and a few artists in their midst.
-The second section explores the conflicts that appear within Romanticist nation-building and how the methodological responses to these conflicts shape an evolving understanding of architecture.
-In the third section, the formation of an imaginary landscape of traditional architecture is observed through the consolidation of ethnographic methodologies in literary history.
-Finally, the turn of the century marks the decisive irruption of architecture professionals into the theoretical discourse, exposing the difficulties of turning this imaginary landscape into a repository for design.
+This concept slowly extends to encompass the visual and building arts.
+Along the way, writers grapple with the articulation between the civilizational goals of Beaux-Arts education, on one hand, and the cultural legitimacy of nonacademic forms of expression documented in ethnographic research, on the other.
+This process, spurred by nationalist Romanticism in the 1840s and 50s, peaks in the ethnographic and biographical writings produced by the "generation of 1870" [@alonso:2002ideias].
+By the turn of the century, this literary buildup of approaches to art history and national character irrupts into texts that deal specifically with architecture.

+This last stage has been profusely studied in recent scholarship, exposing the social and professional networks that support traditionalist architects such as Ricardo Severo and Raul Lino, as well as the beginnings of historic preservation [@mello:2007ricardo;
+@fernandes:2016olhando23; @pinheiro:2006historia].
+Conversely, the historical and literary discourses of nationalist Romanticists (1840s--50s) and of the 1870 generation (up to the turn of the century) have long been a staple subject in the history of ideas during the age of constitutional monarchies in Portugal and Brazil [@guimaraes:1988nacao1; @carvalho:2013construcao; @boto:2001cultura35;
+@torgal:1998historia].
+Such works have shown how specifically Brazilian concerns regarding the creation of a national identity through historiography in the mid-nineteenth century [@guimaraes:2002amadorismo3] resonate with contemporary Portuguese nationalist writers [@dalge:1999relacoes3].
+They also have shed light on the turn-of-the-century debates on the causal relationships among race, language, and Luso-Brazilian identity [@pereira:1992racas14;
+@paredes:2006querela32; @rodriguez:2017moral].

+However, Portuguese-language architectural theory in the strict sense is generally held to be a late bloomer when compared to literary history.[^7] Because of this, the traditionalist movement of the early twentieth century has been tacitly assumed to spring, fully armed, from its contemporary context of modernization in Portugal's and Brazil's late monarchical and early Republican period (roughly 1890--1910).
+This assumption is compounded by a projection of present-day disciplinary boundaries upon earlier periods; according to a prevalent view, if any sources of architectural theory are to be found in the nineteenth century, these must be sought in discourses about urban reforms [@salgueiro:2001cidades; @lisboa:2002engenheiros] not historical writing.
+This view has reserved an uneasy place for traditionalist architecture.
+Though it is understood to play a role in the ideological underpinning of Republican nationalism [@mello:2007ricardo], it is difficult to shake off the interpretation that, in hindsight, traditionalism was somehow doomed from the start to be a methodological dead end [@comas:2010passado; @rosmaninho:2002casa].

+What I seek to show in this article is how traditionalist architecture in Portugal and Brazil has a longer historical background and clearer theoretical roots than most of the scholarship tends to assume.
+Portuguese-speaking architects and architectural critics appropriate the goals and perspectives by literary historians, formulated long before the rise of traditionalist architectural styles.
+This appropriation can be seen in an implicit dialog between Belle Époque architectural traditionalism and ethnographic portrayals of national character construed throughout the second half of the nineteenth century.
+The traditionalist movement's claim to authority thus rests on a double reach for the past: on the one hand, it places itself within a respectable apparatus of literary and historical criticism; on the other hand, such methods enable architectural theory to posit (if not quite demonstrate) the actuality and unity of the national traditions it seeks to reestablish.

 Architectural Theory as Literary Genre
 ======================================

-The scope and role of literary discourses on architecture during the nineteenth century are scarcely acknowledged in the scholarship of Portuguese and Brazilian architecture.
-The literary milieu is quite distinct from that of the engineering and infrastructure debates arising around the same time, and far less popular among, or methodologically accessible to, architectural historians.
+The literary milieu is quite
+distinct from that of the engineering and infrastructure debates arising around the same time, and far less popular among, or methodologically accessible to, architectural historians.
 The disciplinary corps of